samvtran/jetbrains-macos-keybindings-for-all/README.md

+> [!TIP]
-> 👋 **Hello from Sept 2023!**
+> 👋 **Hello from April 2024!**
 > I use this keymap every single day.
-I hope you'll take the lack of updates as a testament to the stability
+Please take the lack of updates as a testament to the stability
-> of JetBrains IDEs' keyboard workflow despite recent overhauls to the GUI.
-As always, if you notice any issues, please [let me know](https://github.com/samvtran/jetbrains-macos-keybindings-for-all/issues/new).
+> of keyboard workflows despite recent UI overhauls across the JetBrains portfolio.
+If you notice any issues, please [let me know](https://github.com/samvtran/jetbrains-macos-keybindings-for-all/issues/new).

 # JetBrains macOS Keymap for Windows and Linux